-The expected learning outcomes for the course will be assessed through Inquizitive and application assignments, papers/projects, and exams.
-Grades are based on the quality of the work that has been given, not the existence of a submission.
-This means that grades are earned based on proof of proficiency in the major concepts.
+The expected learning outcomes for the course will be assessed through exams, Inquizitive assignments, Film assessment, participation, and application assignments.
+Grades are based on the quality of the work that has been submitted, not the existence of a submission.
+This means that grades are earned based on proof of mastery of the major concepts.